 - Medication is selected based on availability, patient tolerance to side effects, other comorbidities, and treatment history.

-- Antidepressants (selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs)) are the 1st-line treatment.
+Serotonin Reuptake Inhibitors and Similar Antidepressant Medications (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs)) are the 1st-line treatment.

 - Highest amount of evidence for efficacy